Indian Creek Falls

 The Great Smoky Mountains National Park stretches across 800 square miles, with nearly 95 percent of its land covered in forest.
 These ancient mountains, which are among the oldest on Earth, are built from rocks more than 200 million years old with their jagged peaks worn down into the soft, rounded ridges that are present today.
 These ridgelines are traversed by the Appalachian Trail which climbs to its highest point at Clingmans Dome (6,643 feet) and straddles the border of North Carolina and Tennessee in the park.
 From the ridges you will often see a distinctive blue haze that lingers over the valleys.
 It is a natural mist that is created when plants release water vapor and organic compounds into the air which gives the area its trademark “Smoky” Mountains name.
 Unfortunately, the majority of the people that visit the park never visit the backcountry and see some of the best wilderness in the Southeastern U.S.

-- click to see trail photos from this hike in Great Smoky Mountain National Park: January 1, 2009 (password required)
+- click for more photos from this hike in Great Smoky Mountain National Park: January 1, 2009 (password required)

-- click to view a trip report for this climb to Indian Creek Falls: January 1, 2009 (password required)
+- click for a trip report from this climb to Indian Creek Falls: January 1, 2009 (password required)

 - click to purchase a Trails Illustrated map of Great Smoky Mountains National Park